Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 • Advocate for increased support of, and reliance on, sovereign capabilities.

-• Encourage collaboration among Defence primes, government bodies, and Australiansovereign industry.
+• Encourage collaboration among defence primes, government bodies, and Australian sovereign industry.

 The Imperative for Sovereign Capability